 - Nurse or caregiver

-Additionally, SAMHSA recommends that families stick to participants who are older.
-Much of the information discussed in an intervention is sensitive, and it can be embarrassing for an older adult to be so exposed in the eyes of the young.
+Additionally SAMHSA recommends that families stick to participants who are older.
+Much of the information discussed in an intervention is sensitive, and it can be embarrassing for an older adult to be so exposed in the eyes of grandchildren or other young persons.

-An interventionist is considered a vital member of the planning team, when the addicted person is an older adult.
-These conversations can be delicate, with many blind corners and opportunities for the talk to go south.
-It’s best for a professional to be firmly in charge, making sure that the family is fully prepared for the discussion.
+An interventionist is a vital member of any planning team.
+Conversations about substance use or addiction can be delicate.
+A professional will make sure that the family is fully prepared for the discussion.
 He or she will guide the intervention itself to make sure it moves forward in a healthy and productive manner.
 An interventionist can also recommend the best intervention approach and provide insight on treatment programs that could help, and that might be a tremendous help for families in need.

 What you say and how you say it matters.
-Older adults can be particularly resistant to the idea of being an “addict” or an “alcoholic,” SAMHSA reports, as they have much more animosity toward the idea of addiction and have ideas of addiction more firmly rooted in outdated stereotypes or misunderstandings.
-Labels tossed around during an intervention, are likely to make an addicted adult just shut down and walk away from the talk without learning anything at all.
+Older adults can be particularly resistant to the idea of being an “addict” or an “alcoholic.”
+They tend to have much more animosity toward the idea of addiction and have ideas of addiction more firmly rooted in outdated stereotypes or misunderstandings.
+Labels tossed around during an intervention are likely to make an addicted adult just shut down or walk away from the talk without learning anything at all.
 It’s better to stick with words that are descriptive and accurate.
 Families can discuss how many drinks they see the person take in, how many pills are missing or how much money the person is spending on the addiction.
 These are facts that don’t have associated labels or connotations.
 They can be more compelling than technical terms or explanations.

 The issue of shame and embarrassment can be acute in older people with addictions.
 Substance abuse loves secrets, lies and denial.
 Anyone struggling with addiction also struggles with the idea of being seen, exposed and out in the open.
 Families should work hard to include phrases of love and support in their interventions.
 An intervention is a compassionate, caring action.
 It is not a time to attack, yell or place blame.
 The person should feel loved, supported and cared for.
-The idea is to allow the person to feel as though recovery won’t be a solitary process.
+Recovery won’t be a solitary process.
 The family should broadcast their willingness to be there and help at every step of the journey.

-If you’d like help in scheduling an intervention for an older adult in your life, please call us at 855-808-6212.
-We have many family mediators who specialize in providing care for older adults, and we likely have a trained professional who is willing to work with your family right now and get the person you love on a healthier path.
+If you’d like help planning an intervention for an older adult in your life, reach out to Black Bear Rehab.
+We can connect you to family mediators who specialize in providing care for older adults.
+We have trained professionals who are willing to work with your family right now and get the person you love on a healthier path.
 Please call us to get started.